101 SW 1st Ave. | Chisholm, MN 55719 | 218.254.3300

 Here at Precious Paws, we believe senior citizens should have pets.
 That is why we started our Senior to Senior Program.

 Older animals have much to offer and make some of the best companions.
 Precious Paws believes that just as animals of all ages should have loving companions, so should people.
-Our Senior to Senior Foster Program strives to provide a comfortable and nurturing atmosphere for our senior cats and give senior citizens a chance to enjoy the unconditional love that a senior cat can offer.
+Our Senior to Senior Foster Program strives to provide a comfortable and nurturing atmosphere for our senior/young cats & senior dogs and give senior citizens a chance to enjoy the unconditional love that a senior cat can offer.

-Our program helps place senior cats, who are 7 years of age and older, with senior citizens who are 55 years of age or older.
+Our program helps place senior and animals that are not doing well in a shelter setting with senior citizens who are 50 years of age or older.
 Precious Paws will provide the supplies the cat will need.
 Participants in the program will provide the care, companionship, and attention.
-We encourage discussion with family/staff members to ensure that they are aware of pets in your household should something arise, and our pet needs to be returned to Precious Paws.
+We encourage discussion with family/staff members to ensure that they are aware of pets in your household should something arise, and our pet needs to be returned to Precious Paws..

-When you open your heart and home to an older cat, they really do show their appreciation and are likely to form a wonderful bond with their new human.
-As a foster parent, you and your family would be given the priority to adopt the cat at a reduced rate should you decide to adopt.
-It has also been shown there are many benefits to adopting an older animal.
+When you open your heart and home to a cat or dog that needs extra loving, they really do show their appreciation and are likely to form a wonderful bond with their new human.
+As a foster parent, you and your family would be given the priority to adopt the cat or dog at a reduced rate should you decide to adopt.
+It has also been shown there are many benefits to adopting an animal.

 Applicant Responsibilities: